This incredibly delicious Indian-inspired Jackfruit Curry is guaranteed to become a new dinner favorite!

 • Select the Sauté setting on the Instant Pot.
 After a few minutes, add the oil to heat up.
 Once the Instant Pot displays reads “HOT,” add the cumin seeds and mustard seeds and fry for 45 seconds, tossing frequently, until they begin to pop and are very aromatic.

-• Add the garlic, ginger, and pepper, and cook for 90 seconds, stirring frequently to prevent burning.
+• Add the garlic, ginger, and serrano pepper, and cook for 90 seconds, stirring frequently to prevent burning.

 • Pour in the coconut milk, and scrape up any remaining browned bits.
 Add the shredded jackfruit and chopped sweet potatoes.
 Stir to combine and select Cancel.